pshenmic/platform-explorer/packages/data-contract/Readme.md

 # Platform Explorer Data Contract

-A simple utility for deploying a date contract that stores identifiers and names/aliases for them
+A simple utility for deploying a date contract that stores identifiers and names/aliases for them.

+before launching, you need to enter your data in the `.env` file

 ---